louislobban/louis-lobban-website/content/_index.md

 ---
 hero:
-  heading: Novela, the simplest way to start publishing with Hugo and Forestry.
+  heading: Welcome to my blog, where I write about the (mainly, technical!) problems
+    I face and how I overcome them.
-  maxWidthPX: 652
+  maxWidthPX: "200"
 seo:
-  image: /images/hero-2.jpg
+  image: "/images/hero-2.jpg"

 ---